Home | About me | Contact | What's new | Privacy | Search

 Future plans

-TxDOT has intermediate-term plans to expand the section from SH 151 to SH 16 South to eight lanes and rebuild the I-35 South interchange.
-Those projects are currently projected to start in 2032, with a project to revise entrance and exit ramps and improve intersections set to start in 2021.
+TxDOT has intermediate-term plans to expand the section from US 90 to SH 16 South to eight lanes and replace the I‑35 South cloverleaf interchange with a multi-level flyover interchange.
+Those projects are currently projected to start in 2032.

 A project to make several operational improvements in the Loop 410/US 281/San Pedro area will make substantial changes to exits, intersections, and access roads along Loop 410 between US 281 and West Ave.
 More details on that project is here.